-If you are interested in listening on your computer to audio AA presentations by pilots in recovery copy/paste each item of these audio links to your browser and enjoy:
+If you are interested in listening to audio AA presentations by pilots in recovery click on one of the following links:

 PASTE IN YOUR BROWSER THE FOLLOWING LINK FOR THE BOAF PILOT'S FORUM AT THE 75th AA INTERNATIONAL CONVENTION IN SAN ANTONIO, TEXAS IN 2010 :